ambielecki/biking/README.md

 This data is generated dynamically through php scripts and a MySQL database.
 Logged in users will see a button to either join the ride or say they can no longer attend if they had previously indicated that they were going.
 They will also see a new tab on the page to add a new meetup.
 This forms incorporates the jQuery validator as well as a jQuery plugin for date picking.

+## Future Directions
+There is still plenty of work to be done, obviously more pages need to be added to flesh out the site.
+Even the built page for Middlesex Fells needs quite a bit of expansion.
+For a real deployment I would have liked to focus on more information about things like routes for particular rides, waypoints on trails, directions and that sort of things.
+It would be nice to let users add their own rides or comments as well, maybe even upload their own pictures with some sort of verification.

+For road biking I would have built links to cue sheets for rides on a site like RideWithGPS, and include some maps and descriptions of the rides.

+The events page would have been pretty easy to create, but still takes a lot of work to track down the information for all the local bike events.

+For user creation I'd like to add some sort of email verification, I'd probably tie that in to the meetup page where unverified users would be able to attend events but not create them.
+The meetup page also needs the ability to edit meetups you create and to add locations.

+## Lessons Learned
+Styling could use some improvement from the base Bootstrap layouts and forms.
+The backend validation is pretty weak and would certainly need to be beefed up for a real deployment.
+The file structure got a little sloppy as I was trying to keep the PHP logic out of the public folder, but that created a lot of layers to get there (while accounting for the different server paths locally and in development).

+The biggest thing is that I'd just move the whole thing over to a framework, I'm pretty comfortable with Laravel at this point from CSCI E-15, but I had never built something with straight PHP and wanted the experience.
+And now that I know, never again.

 ## Know Validation Errors

 HTML All Pages- Bad Value from Google Fonts loading of fonts - this is Google's syntax